Holiday Tips for Families with Elderly Relatives

 - Listen to their stories.
 Many of our older relatives live in their memories.
 Encourage them to talk about holidays past.
 If they keep albums, ask to see the photographs.
 They may have some wonderful traditions from their childhood that you can incorporate into your own family’s plans.

 - Give them the best gift of all; give them your time!
 Most of the seniors that Oast & Hook works with say that the best gift of all is spending time with family.
 Unhurried, uncomplicated family time will mean the most to your loved ones and will create memories to last all year long.

 - Don’t let it end.
 With the excitement over and the families getting back to their normal routines, the weeks right after the holidays are often the hardest for seniors.
 Make it your New Year’s resolution to spend more time with your older relatives throughout the year.

-It’s often around family holidays that you will notice that your parents, grandparents or older relatives aren’t doing as well as they once did.
+It’s often around family holidays that you will notice that your parents, grandparents, or older relatives aren’t doing as well as they once did.
 If you need assistance meeting the needs of your senior family members, then please call the attorneys at Oast & Hook.
-The attorneys at Oast & Hook can assist families with their estate, financial, insurance, life care, veterans benefits, and special needs planning issues.
+The attorneys at Oast & Hook can assist families with their estate, financial, insurance, long-term care, veterans’ benefits, and special needs planning issues.

 Distribution of This Newsletter

 Oast & Hook encourages you to share this newsletter with anyone who is interested in issues pertaining to the elderly, the disabled and their advocates.
 The information in this newsletter may be copied and distributed, without charge and without permission, but with appropriate citation to Oast & Hook, P.C.
 If you are interested in a free subscription to the Oast & Hook News, then please e-mail us at email@example.com , telephone us at 757-399-7506, or fax us at 757-397-1267.